ocean2706/ransomware-installer-reversed/README.md

 Status: In Progress on 9 March, problem reported on 3 March)

 This link is recognised by antivirus (at least Kaspersky) as being potentialy dangerous, but the user can download and execute dll.exe.
-Also, the file is not recognised as a virus so it.
+Also, the file is not recognised as a virus so it is dangerous.

 An investigator will find that executable file is a .net application.
 The role of the application is to extract and launch some trojan code burned inside.
 The decompiler show this code as base64 encoded string encrypted (the main virus  ) with Encoding.Utf8.GetBytes("AzWJrYnj") as keycode.